gnbond/Rectangular/README.md

 ## C++ compatibility

 These templates work with C++11, C++14 and C++17.
-This has been tested so far on Clang 6 and g++ 5.4, neither of which have full C++17 support, so some remote possibility that *real* C++17 compilers might object.
+This has been tested on Clang (versions 6, 9 & 10) and g++ (versions 5.4 and 8.4) on a variety of hosts (though host OS should really not matter).

 For `checked_rectangular` we would like to prohibit any use of the RowProxy object other than immediate dereference via `[]`.
 Mostly, this works as written for C++11 and C++14, but for C++17 the following will actually compile, even though it is an error on C++14.
 I think this is because of the changed Copy Elision requirements, see [cppreference.com](https://en.cppreference.com/w/cpp/language/copy_elision):

     gnb::checked_rectangular<int> cr{3,3};
     auto row{cr[1]};

-Alas, XCode 10 clang supports enough of C++17 to make this compile, but not enough (missing the `__cpp_guaranteed_copy_elision` macro) to work around this problem.
-Of course, a complete and conforming C++17 compiler might behave differently and the above behaviour might be due to incomplete C++17 support.
+This causes a false-positive in the `test_nc_checked_proxy.cpp` test, so that test has to be disabled for C++17.
+Alas, XCode 10 clang supports enough of C++17 to make this compile, but not enough (missing the `__cpp_guaranteed_copy_elision` macro) to work around this problem in the official manner, so the unit test has some Mac-specific knowledge.

 ## Building